RCPCH EQIP privacy notice

 We will also ask you to provide feedback from the collaborative sessions for the purpose of getting your view on your experience of the day.
 The completion of this form is entirely voluntary and does not include the collection of personal information.

 Anonymous survey information is collected prior to and following collaborative waves.
 This includes information particular to your service, such as frequency of meetings, their effectiveness, team working and use of quality improvement interventions.

-Photographs are taken on the day of the collaborative events.
-Notices are displayed on team tables to advise delegates that photography is in operation, its purpose, and to speak to session facilitators should there be any concerns.
-If you do not want to be included in a photograph, please let the facilitators know.
+Photographs are taken on the day of the collaborative events and presentations are recorded, which may be made available publicly via our website to support the promotion of the collaboration Notices are displayed on team tables or registration desk to advise delegates that photography/filming is in operation, its purpose, and to speak to session facilitators should there be any concerns.
+If you do not want to be included in a photograph/video recording, please let the facilitators know.

 Why do we collect this information?

 We will process your personal data where necessary for the performance of a contract (to provide the sessions to you), where we have a legitimate interest to do so as long as on balance it does not outweigh your interests or legal rights, or where you have consented to us doing so.